AndrewWPhillips/eggql/README.md

 GraphQL is all about types - scalar types (int, string, etc), object types which are composed of fields of other types (a bit like Go structs), lists (a bit like a Go slices) and more specialized types like interfaces and input types (which we will get to later).

 Traditionally in GraphQL, you first create a schema which defines your types, but with **eggql** you just need to use Go structs and the schema is created for you.
 We will see later how to view the GraphQL schema that is generated.
-The first thing you need is a root query which is just an object type, but in this case it's fields define th queries that can be submitted to the GraphQL server.
+The first thing you need is a root query which is just an object type, but in this case its fields define the queries that can be submitted to the GraphQL server.

 Here I'll explain, in detail, how to declare Go types in order to implement a GraphQL server.
 Since we're implementing the backend (GraphQL server) I'll focus on that, not on using it.
-So it's mostly Go code with a few test queries.
-However, I am using an example based on the official GraphQL tutorial (see https://graphql.org/learn/), so if you want to explorer the frontend side of things at the same time you can use the example queries from there.
+So it's just Go code with a few test queries.
+We **won't** look at aliases, fragments, inline fragments, variables, directives, schemas and introspection, but rest assured that all these things work.
+Since I am using the **Star Wars** example of the official GraphQL tutorial (see https://graphql.org/learn/), you can try all these things with the example queries from there.

 First, we'll look at basic types (scalars, lists and nested objects).
-Later we'll look at query arguments (including defaults and input types), enums, interfaces, mutations, etc.  We'll also look at the sorts of errors you can get and how to handle them.
+Then we'll look at how to implement query arguments (including defaults and input types), enums, interfaces, mutations, etc.  We'll also look at the sorts of errors you can get and how to handle them.

+Note: the final code for the tutorial is in the git repo at example/starwars/main.go.
+It's less than 250 lines of code (and most of that is just data field initialization since all the data is stored in memory).
+This is much smaller (and I think much simpler) than the same Star Wars example written for other Go packages and even in other languages (though most of these have a database and other complications).

-Note: the final code for the tutorial is in example/starwars/main.go and the code is running in GCP.
-So you can try any of the queries in Postman (or Curl etc) using the address https://aphillips801-eggql-sw.uc.r.appspot.com/graphql.
-In fact you can try any of the queries from the offical GraphQL **Star Wars** tutorial at https://graphql.org/learn/.
+The example code is running *right now* in GCP (Google Cloud Platform), so you can try any of the queries below in Postman (or Curl etc) using the address https://aphillips801-eggql-sw.uc.r.appspot.com/graphql.
+You can also try queries from the official GraphQL **Star Wars** tutorial at https://graphql.org/learn/.

 ### Basic Types